Zongsoft/Zongsoft.Data/README.md

 this.DataAccess.Update(user);
 ```

-The above update method call roughly generated as the following SQL script:
+The above update method call will be roughly generated as the following SQL script:

 ```sql
 /* Note: Unmodified properties will not be generated as SET clause */